Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: Abstract

 \section{Abstract}

-Recently, the baryon acoustic oscillations (BAO) measurements from the DESI survey have suggested hints of dynamical dark energy, challenging the standard $\Lambda $CDM model.
+Recently, the baryon acoustic oscillations (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) Collaboration survey have suggested hints of dynamical dark energy, challenging the standard $\Lambda $ cold dark matter ($\Lambda $CDM) model.
 In this work, we adopt an improved inverse distance ladder approach based on the latest cosmological data to provide a model-independent perspective, employing a global parametrization based on cosmic age (PAge).
-Our analysis incorporates DESI DR2 BAO measurements, cosmic chronometer (CC) data, and type Ia supernovae (SNe) observations from either the DESY5 or PantheonPlus datasets.
+Our analysis incorporates DESI DR2 BAO measurements, cosmic chronometer (CC) data, and type Ia supernovae observations from either the DESY5 or PantheonPlus datasets.
 For the DESY5+DESI DR2+CC datasets, we obtain $H_0 = 67.91 \pm 2.33~\mathrm{km~s^{-1}~Mpc^{-1}}$.
-This value is consistent with the Planck 2018 result, while shows $2.0 \sigma$ tension with the SH0ES measurement.
+This value is consistent with the Planck 2018 result, while showing $2.0 \sigma$ tension with the SH0ES measurement.
 Furthermore, by mapping specific cosmological models into PAge approximation parameter space $(p_{\mathrm{age}}, \eta)$, our model-independent analysis reveals a notable deviation from the $\Lambda \mathrm{CDM}$ model, as indicated by the DESY5 and DESI DR2 datasets.
 Finally, DESY5+DESI DR2+CC datasets provide nearly decisive evidence favoring the PAge model over the standard $\Lambda \mathrm{CDM}$ model.
 These findings highlight the need for further investigation into the expansion history to better understand the deviations from the $\Lambda \mathrm{CDM}$ model.